 Granite State Democracy Tour

 Gather with us at the Granite State Democracy Tour to increase your civics literacy.
-See the knitted State House made by N.H. citizens and craft doll people to populate it.
+See the knitted State House made by N.H. citizens and craft yarn citizens to populate it.
 Attend expert presentations on topics ranging from the electoral system to the spread of misinformation to current N.H. legislation affecting voting.
 Engage in conversation with the speakers and civics organizations.
 Listen to authors read children’s books about the mechanics of local and national government.

 woman giving instructions to people sitting at table